joelpt/quickfort/README.md

     Repeat a flooring blueprint as a checkerboard, using alternating manual mats

-Advanced transformations: Change build phase                 {#changebuildphase}
+Advanced transformations: Change build phase
 --------------------------------------------

 Particularly when using the `s/pattern/replacement/` substitution command, it